Frequently Asked Questions (FAQs) - FATCA Registration System

 The FATCA Online Registration system does not support account log-in with more than one tab or window at the same time.

 Only one user can log into a FATCA account at a time.
-Each account has its own unique FATCA ID and access code.
-Although the login credentials (FATCA ID and access code) can be shared between the Responsible Officer and up to five (5) points of contact designated on the registration, only one person can access the account at a time.
+Each account has its own unique FATCA ID.
+While the FATCA account for an FI will have a Responsible Officer and up to five (5) points of contact designated on the registration, only one person can access the account at a time.
+Each authorized user will be required to create or sign in to an existing Login.gov or ID.me account to access their FATCA accounts.

-For expanded affiliated groups, each member FI has its own FATCA ID and access code, so members log into the system independent of other members of the group or the lead.
+For expanded affiliated groups, each member FI has its own FATCA ID, so members log into the system independent of other members of the group or the lead.
 The lead FI has access to all its member FI accounts but cannot access a member’s account while the member is logged in; and the member cannot log into its account, if the lead is accessing the member’s page.

 Sponsored entities and branches do not have individual FATCA accounts.
 Therefore, they are not assigned FATCA IDs.

 The FATCA ID is a system generated number issued by the registration system when a FATCA account is created.
-The FATCA ID is used with an access code to log in to the system and to identify the account for purposes of registration.
+The FATCA ID is used to log in to the system after the user logs into either their Login.gov or ID.me account to identify the account for purposes of registration.
 It is not the same number as the global intermediary identification number (GIIN).
 FATCA IDs are not case sensitive.
 The system displays the FATCA IDs as uppercase letters only.
 They do not contain the letter “O”.
 If your FATCA ID has a character that looks like the letter “O”, enter the number zero (0).
 A member’s FATCA ID contains a period after the sixth character and must be included to log in.
 A sponsored entity’s sponsored entity ID looks like a FATCA ID, but cannot be used to log into the registration system.

 The access code must be 8-20 characters and include at least one uppercase and lowercase letter, one number, and one of the designated special characters (~! @ # % ^ * () ? , .) .